ArnoCan/pysourceinfo/docsrc/sourceinfo.rst

 'PySourceInfo' - RTTI for Source Code
 *************************************

-The package 'pysourceinfo' supports beneath the hierarchical navigation on filesystems, also utilities as helpers for source code analysis at runtime.
+Blueprint
+^^^^^^^^^

-This is based on the standard package 'inspect' and provides a flat call interface with additional correlation where required.
+The features provided by the package 'pysourceinfo' are based on the standard package 'inspect' with dynamic evaluation of additional sources where rewuired.
+A flat call interface is provided for simplified application in OO as well as simple scripting.

 The provided runtime structure information on Python sources is covered with basically one single type of interface